kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 * `nginx.ingress.kubernetes.io/auth-tls-secret: secretName`:
   The name of the Secret that contains the full Certificate Authority chain `ca.crt` that is enabled to authenticate against this Ingress.
-  This annotation also accepts the alternative form "namespace/secretName", in which case the Secret lookup is performed in the referenced namespace instead of the Ingress namespace.
+  This annotation expects the Secret name in the form "namespace/secretName".
 * `nginx.ingress.kubernetes.io/auth-tls-verify-depth`:
   The validation depth between the provided client certificate and the Certification Authority chain.
 * `nginx.ingress.kubernetes.io/auth-tls-verify-client`: